Coldcard/firmware/docs/nfc-coldcard.md

-While the NFC feature is active, your Coldcard can be uniquely identified because the NFC protocol requires a unique ID (64 bits) that is defined by the NFC tag chip and shared automatically as part of the anti-collion protocol.
+While the NFC feature is active, your Coldcard can be uniquely identified because the NFC protocol requires a unique ID (64 bits) that is defined by the NFC tag chip and shared automatically as part of the anti-collision protocol.
 Again, that happens only during active transfers, not when idle.

 ## Desktop Testing